 - Drugs and Medications

-When the symptoms are mild, and the disease is manageable, the doctors may suggest some drugs and medications to the patients.
-Some of which include:
+If the symptoms are mild and the disease is manageable, the doctors may suggest some drugs and medications to the patients.
+Some of these include

 - Over-The-Counter Drugs